 This isn’t something that the insurance company is going to let the agency do every single year, so it’s not worth even asking unless there has been a significant change in your credit score, and only you as the customer would know if that was the case.

-If you’d like to get a better handle on your credit rating, it could be helpful to setup credit monitoring.
+If you’d like to get a better handle on your credit rating, it could be helpful to set up credit monitoring.
 We hope this was helpful!
-As always, leave us comment below if you have any questions.
+As always, leave us a comment below if you have any questions.